emsesp/EMS-ESP32/README.md

 ## Getting Started

-1. Either build the circuit below or purchase a ready built board from bbqkees via his [GitHub](https://github.com/bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz) page or the [Domoticz forum](http://www.domoticz.com/forum/viewtopic.php?f=22&t=22079&start=20).
+1. Either build the circuit described below or purchase a ready built board from bbqkees via [website](https://shop.hotgoodies.nl/ems/).
 2. Get an ESP8266 dev board and connect the 2 EMS output lines from the boiler to the circuit and the Rx and Tx out to ESP pins D7 and D8 respectively.
 The EMS connection can either be the 12-15V AC direct from the thermostat bus line or from the 3.5" Service Jack at the front.
 3. Optionally connect an external LED or decide to use the onboard ESP8266 LED.
 This will flash when there is an error on the EMS bus line or stay solid when it's connected.
 4. Modify `my_custom.h`